How To: Get Rid of Creeping Charlie

 - Smother a larger Creeping Charlie infestation by blocking all sunlight with a barrier of newspaper, tarp, or cardboard for at least a week.

 - Use a special broadleaf herbicide containing either tricolpyr or dicamba on Creeping Charlie that has taken over your lawn—these chemicals will kill Creeping Charlie without harming your grass.

 Keep reading for more in-depth explanation of each method below.

 Manual removal is not recommended for large infestations of Creeping Charlie.
 It will take too long, and success will be minimal.
 But if you see a plant or two here or there, you can get rid of it with your own two hands quite effectively.

 Don gardening gloves, as Creeping Charlie can cause skin irritation and itching; some people are even allergic to it.
-Prune the weed by cutting off any loose vines not rooted to the ground, to help expose the areas where you need to pull and dig.
+Then, prune the weed by cutting off any loose vines not rooted to the ground in order to help expose the areas where you need to pull and dig out the weeds.

 When you’ve removed all the Creeping Charlie in sight, dig through the soil with your hands or a cultivator to ensure you’ve gotten any root pieces that have broken off, as they will regenerate, and you’ll be right back where you started.
 Any little bits left behind, or that go wayward, are bound to reseed themselves.

 METHOD #2: Remove Creeping Charlie by Smothering